isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-laptop-for-video-editing.markdown

 The long-life 100 W/hr lithium-polymer battery will sustain you for a minimum of 11 hours without recharging.
 Actually, the 9
 th
-generation Apple MacBook Pro also has 3-USB-C ports and 4-Thunderbolts for your extra connections.
-The stylish Apple MacBook Pro casing is coated with space gray color that gives it a brilliant look.
+generation Apple MacBook Pro also has 3-USB-C ports and 4-Thunderbolts for your extra connections.Â The stylish Apple MacBook Pro casing is coated with space gray color that gives it a brilliant look.
 Pros:
 - Has 16GB/32GB ultrafast GDDR6 RAM
 - Long lasting 100 W/hr lithium-polymer battery  11 hrs